guildai/guildai/guild/tests/skopt-utils.md

     >>> flag_dims({"a": "normal[1.0:2.0]"})
     Traceback (most recent call last):
-    BatchError: unsupported function 'normal' for flag a
+    InvalidSearchDimension: unknown function 'normal' used for flag a

     >>> flag_dims({"a": "lognormal[1.0:2.0]"})
     Traceback (most recent call last):
-    BatchError: unsupported function 'lognormal' for flag a
+    InvalidSearchDimension: unknown function 'lognormal' used for flag a

 If an unsupported function is specified, an error is generated:

     >>> flag_dims({"a": "unsupported[1.0:2.0]"})
     Traceback (most recent call last):
-    BatchError: unsupported function 'unsupported' for flag a
+    InvalidSearchDimension: unknown function 'unsupported' used for flag a

 If a function has the wrong arg count, an error is generated:

     >>> flag_dims({"a": "uniform[]"})
     Traceback (most recent call last):
-    BatchError: uniform requires 2 or 3 args, got () for flag a
+    InvalidSearchDimension: uniform requires 2 or 3 args, got () for flag a

     >>> flag_dims({"a": "uniform[1.0]"})
     Traceback (most recent call last):
-    BatchError: uniform requires 2 or 3 args, got (1.0,) for flag a
+    InvalidSearchDimension: uniform requires 2 or 3 args, got (1.0,) for flag a

     >>> flag_dims({"a": "uniform[1.0:2.0:3.0:4.0]"})
     Traceback (most recent call last):
-    BatchError: uniform requires 2 or 3 args, got (1.0, 2.0, 3.0, 4.0) for flag a
+    InvalidSearchDimension: uniform requires 2 or 3 args, got (1.0, 2.0, 3.0, 4.0) for flag a

 If a function doesn't meet the minimal requirement of a function (i.e. it must contain at least two args)